ker0zen/--Go2Sleep/README.md

 Program the shutdown of the pc and lower the music gradually and slowly to fall asleep before the total shutdown

 ## How to install
+### Install external module
--Launch dist/main/main.exe
+-Launch dependendy.bat

--After entering the time, click "Shut" and keep the cmd windows open
+or

+-Manually install with pip pycaw, pywin, pysimplegui
+### Launch Go2Sleep
+-Run "launch.bat"
+-Set the time (in minutes)
--Close your eyes...
+-Close your eyes